 Your trip to Vista Verde is coming up soon!

 In preparation for your arrival we are providing you some information to help you make the most of your vacation.
 This information is intended to help you better anticipate and appreciate the events of your stay as they unfold.
 For those of you who are visiting Vista Verde for the first time, you may feel a bit lost with all that is going on at the ranch if you haven’t read through this information.
-For those of you who are VVR veterans, keep in mind that we make tweaks each season, so please take a few minutes to refresh your memory on the ranch experience.
+For those of you who are VVR veterans, keep in mind that we have made some changes this year, so please take a few minutes to refresh your memory on the ranch experience.
 Even if it’s on the plane on the way out here, having looked through this information will “help us help you” take advantage of all there is to do at Vista Verde.

 Among other things in the below information, you will meet our talented staff.
 They have been carefully selected through an intensive interview process that verifies their work ethic, love of the outdoors and care for people.